Index theory of hypoelliptic operators on Carnot manifolds: Acknowledgements

 \section{Acknowledgements}

 MG was supported by the Swedish Research Council Grant VR 2018-0350.
-We thank Bo Berndtsson for interesting discussions about weakly pseudoconvex domains, Ryszard Nest for discussions about everything between index theory and cyclic cohomology and Alexander Gorokhovsky for explaining his work with Erik van Erp and the algebra of Heisenberg symbols on a contact manifold.
-We are also grateful for interesting discussions with Robin Deeley, Eske Ewert, Heiko Gimperlein, Omar Mohsen, Jonathan Rosenberg and Robert Yuncken.
+We thank Bo Berndtsson for interesting discussions about weakly pseudoconvex domains, Ryszard Nest for discussions about everything between index theory and cyclic cohomology, Alexander Gorokhovsky for explaining his work with Erik van Erp and the algebra of Carnot symbols on a contact manifold and Heiko Gimperlein for discussions leading up to Remark \ref{regularidremak}.
+We are also grateful for interesting discussions with Robin Deeley, Eske Ewert, Omar Mohsen, Jonathan Rosenberg and Robert Yuncken.
 We thank Bernard Helffer for helping us locate the manuscript \cite{helffercomp}.